manips-sai-org/OpenSai/tutorials/docs/1_pendulum.md

 In order to define a robot model in the URDF format, we need to define links and joints.
 The kinematic structure of the robot is defined by the joints.
 Each joint has a type, a parent, a child, a position in its parent joint.
 For more information, look at the [ROS official URDF documentation](https://wiki.ros.org/urdf/XML/model)

 The links are used to define inertial properties, visual and collision elements.
-Inertial properties are mandatory in SAI, visual and collision elements are optional.
+Inertial properties are mandatory in OpenSai, visual and collision elements are optional.

 * The world file is `tutorials/tuto_config_folder/world_files/1_pendulum_world.urdf`.
 Its content is